z31r4m/SDDD/README.md

 ### No, Really, Why?

 I miss 'SafariGrowl' and Chrome doesn't notify either.
-This method doesn't work for Firefox, but if you need the functionality there try the Firefox extension ["Growl GNTP"](https://addons.mozilla.org/en-US/firefox/addon/growlgntp/) which works with Firefox 20, even on Mac.
+Firefox *has* Growl support if you push it to the background.

 Hazel is great, but if you use 'Any file' as a last rule it can be problematic.
 Why?
 Unzip file.
 DING.
 Move into folder.
 DING.
 Oh wow!
 A folder!
 DING.